top of page

 11. What do you do in the week leading up to a marathon?
 No late nights, hydrate well, minimal running and a few extra carbs in the last couple of days but not over doing it!!

-Karen was one of our 15 clients running last year's London Marathon, can you spot her below in our 2023 Hall of Fame Pic?
+Karen was one of our clients running last year's London Marathon, can you spot her below in our 2024 Hall of Fame Pic?

 Are you running this year?
 SV Sports Therapy love supporting Karen and are here to support your London Marathon Journey - We would love to serve you!

 We know our stuff when it comes to running injuries, running related sports massage treatment and running gait analysis.
 Have you got in the ballot, but have no idea where to start?
 Have you got a place but are currently suffering from an injury and not able to run?
+Niggle that's becoming a show-stopping injury?

 Get in touch today and speak to one of our experts.
 Together, let's get you to that start line and beyond!